SEL-Columbia/mongoose-quadtree/README.md

 [![Build Status](https://travis-ci.org/SEL-Columbia/mongoose-quadtree.svg?branch=master)](https://travis-ci.org/SEL-Columbia/mongoose-quadtree)

 ## Overview
 Mongoose-quadtree adds quadtree abilities to a model that has an appropiate lat/lng field.
+Think of it as an index

 ### Status